Dorothy Bridges - Senior Vice President

-What I learned later was that my father had an acquaintance who did his own personal financing of cars that he sold to people like my dad.
+What I learned later was that my father had an acquaintance that did his own personal financing of cars that he sold to people like my dad.

 I can also remember times when my mother wanted to buy new things for the house.
 We’d go to the furniture store, and she’d pick out what she wanted, and then she’d sign some papers.

 In a couple of weeks, we’d get the furniture.
-After that, every two weeks or so, a man from the furniture store would come to collect the payments from my mother and father.
+After that, every two weeks or so, a man from the furniture store would come to collect the payments from my parents.

-It wasn’t until I went away to college that I learned about banking, and what services and products a bank can provide.
+It wasn’t until I went away to college that I learned about banking, and what products and services a bank offers.

 I think I was about 21 or 22 when I got my first checking account.
 I had to teach myself how to use it, and I made quite a few mistakes—overdrawing the account, and not understanding deposits and how they were credited.
 It was a real trial-and-error process learning how to balance that checkbook.